 Peer reviewers are professionals in a field, and they review only articles which are related to their fields.
 Because of their experience and professionalism, the process is thorough as well as rigorous.
 Therefore, it becomes necessary for authors to write informative and high quality articles if they must get through peer review.

-Are you a writer whose work has been reviewed many times but has never been accepted?
+Are you a researcher whose work has been reviewed many times but has never been accepted?
 It is not that you don’t know how to write good quality articles or papers; rather, it is that you do not know what is required of you to successfully scale through peer review.
 Below are some tips that will help you to write quality articles and papers:

 Basic Steps in Peer Review

 There are some primary steps that peer reviewers take when reviewing articles.
 Therefore, the first thing to know if you want to pass peer review is what the basic steps in peer review are; these include the following: